influxdata/influxdb/pkg/csv2lp/README.md

 # CSV to Line Protocol
-This library converts CSV (comma separated values) to InfluxDB Line Protocol.
+csv2lp library converts CSV (comma separated values) to InfluxDB Line Protocol.

-The high-level requirements for this conversion library are:
   1. it can process CSV result of a (simple) flux query that exports data from a bucket
   2. it allows the processing of existing CSV files

 ## Usage
-The entry point in this library is the ``CsvToProtocolLines`` function that accepts a (utf8) reader with CSV data and returns a reader with line protocol data.
+The entry point is the ``CsvToProtocolLines`` function that accepts a (utf8) reader with CSV data and returns a reader with line protocol data.

 ## Examples
 #### Example 1 - Flux Query Result